kimberli/hubot-messenger/README.md

 # hubot-messenger-adapter
-v 1.0.0
+v 1.1.0

 A hubot adapter for Facebook messenger!
-Right now it's not working though.

 Set envvars `HUBOT_FB_USERNAME` and `HUBOT_FB_PASSWORD` to use this with an account.